aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Carmina.md

 - 7:
     - All player party members whose `hp` is above 0 and do not have the [Sturdy](../../Actors%20states/BattleCondition/Sturdy.md) condition has the folllowing happen on them:
         - animstate set to 11 (`Hurt`)
         - [StatusEffect](../../Actors%20states/Conditions%20methods/StatusEffect.md) called to inflict the [Poison](../../Actors%20states/BattleCondition/Poison.md) condition on the player party member with effect for 2 main turns including the current one (3 main turns instead if hardmode is true) or 99999 turns if they have the `EternalPoison` [medal](../../../Enums%20and%20IDs/Medal.md) equipped.
-NOTE: This means that `poisonres` is bypassed
+NOTE: This means that the `poisonres` check is off by one, check the method's documentation for details
         - `poisoneffect` particles plays at the player party member position
     - `Poison` sound plays
 - 8: